wimmers/ts-re-compiler/README.md

 ```
 Note that `@[gentype]` and `@[gentype.opaque]` need to be added manually to `src/tsast/Ast_t.mli` after re-generating.
 The same goes for `open Tsast`.

+## Usage Notes

+I have not yet figured how to let this multi-project setup play nicely with Merlin.
+If one deletes the `.merlin` file at the root, then it works nicely for all the OCaml files.
+Otherwise, it will not find the local libraries.
+However, the `.merlin` file is probably needed to get all features for ReScript files.

 ## Setup Notes